Destination Wedding Planning: The Venue Selection Process

 STEP TWO: Get your Mindset in Order

 I'm here to tell you that your destination planning experience will only be enjoyable if you recognize up front that communication will be (not probably will be - just will be) slower.
-When someone tells you something will be done 'mañana,' those who have studied Spanish will probably expect an answer according to the literal translation of that word: 'tomorrow.'
+When someone tells you something will be done 'mañana,' those who have limited Spanish understanding will probably expect an answer according to the literal translation of that word: 'tomorrow.'

 However, the word, "mañana" often really means, "sometime in the future."

 You can fight the culture and be miserable while planning this special day, or you can work with it.
 Remember: the only behavior you can control is your own.
 The solution is to embrace the process, always be kind, and ask for things well before you need them so you are not stressed.
 If you have a question about a detail, ask about it right away and prepare to wait a week for an answer.
 Set an RSVP deadline on your invitations 30 days before the resort's actual deadline so you can work out final details well in advance.
 Do everything you can to give yourself more time so you can avoid freaking out when - not if - you experience a delayed response during wedding planning.

 Once you've determined your rough budget and committed to a healthy attitude about destination wedding planning, it's time to firm up your guest list.
 That means consulting with everyone who has a say in the list (especially parents) and putting real names in a spreadsheet - all of the real names.
 It is vital to complete this step before moving forward.
 However, don't start calling people for addresses.
 Until you really understand more specifics about your location and budget, you may find you need to cut this list (way) back.

 When destination wedding couples get in big trouble during the planning process, it is usually because they glossed over this step.
 Here's what happens: